lucylow/Covid_Control/README.md

 stringency will be averaged over the 180-day period to obtain the final objective values (i.e., cases and stringency) for the prescriptor for each region.

-Results with both the base case (with equal weights) and the general case (with random weights)will be presented to the judges as the outcome of the first quantitative evaluation.
+Results with both the base case (with equal weights) and the general case (with random weights) were presented to the judges as the outcome of the first quantitative evaluation.